MND Australia

 Managing day-to-day

-While cramps tend to occur in the early stages of MND, pain and discomfort are more common in the later stages of MND.
+Cramps tend to happen in the early stages of MND.
+Pain and discomfort are more common in the later stages of MND.

 Causes of pain and discomfort include:

-• loss of muscular strength and the resulting inability to stabilise large joints and maintain spinal posture
+• loss of muscle strength, which may make it harder to keep large joints stable and maintain spinal posture

 • passive injury to joints due to muscle weakness (e.g. shoulder joint damage during assisted transfers)